• About

 Abuse, crazy-making behaviour, Domestic Violence, dysfunctional relationships, Emotional Abuse, Emotional and Psychological Abuse, Narcissism, Passive Aggression, Psychology, Relationship abuse, Relationship Problems, Relationships, Spiritual Wounds, Spirituality, Verbal Abuse

 Please note: I have referred to abusers as male and their targets as female, simply because it has been my subjective experience and I write from my phenomenological perspective.
 I would like to highlight the fact that abusers and their victims do not fit neatly into gender-based categories.
 Men are just as easily victims and women are just as easily perpetrators.
+Abuse occurs in gay and lesbian relationships and in the transgender community.
+No matter how you identify, you are not immune to abuse, nor is any category without its share of perpetrators.

-My ex-abuser asks himself the question of why he was attracted to two nutcases; two sick and twisted women.
+My ex-abuser asks himself why he was attracted to two nutcases; two sick and twisted women.
+He asked this in front of me, numerous times.
 The first part of my answer is simple.
 I am, most assuredly, not a nutcase.
-That’s simply a facet of his delusion.
+To think I am, is simply a facet of his delusion, and all narcissists have a large pool of delusions from which to choose.

 The second part of my answer is more complicated.
 Yes, I am a wounded spirit.
 I have yet to meet a human being, over the age of forty, who doesn’t fit this definition.
 Life batters us, we get up and keep moving forward; we make a fist of it, and succeed in varying degrees.
 But we are all wounded.

-It’s true I was wounded in a particular way, which abusers seem to zoom in on.
-They detect victims of childhood abuse with a radar-sense a bent-wing bat would be proud of.
+It’s true I was wounded in a particular way, on which abusers seem to fixate.
+They detect victims of childhood, or early-adulthood, abuse with a finely-honed radar.
 But why?
 And here’s his answer.
-Because we’re easy targets for further abuse.
-Let’s read that again…’because we’re easy targets for further abuse.’
+Because we’re easy targets for further abuse, making the job far easier for these predators.
+Even alpha-predators will stalk and kill the easiest prey available, expending less energy and time than more robust, and less vulnerable prey would take.
+Let’s read the main take-away again…’Abusers choose their targets because they are easy targets for further abuse.’
 Continue reading →

 Share this: